Jordan Pickford: Euro 2020

 On 1 June 2021, Pickford was named in the 26-man squad for the rescheduled UEFA Euro 2020.
 At the tournament, Pickford became the first goalkeeper in history to keep clean sheets in the first five games of a European Championship.
 On 7 July 2021, Pickford set an all-time England record for most consecutive scoreless minutes posted by a goalkeeper.
 He set the mark of 721 minutes midway through the first half Euro 2020 semi-final against Denmark, passing a record previously held by Gordon Banks (720 minutes).
 On 11 July 2021, Pickford saved two Italy penalties during the shoot-out in the final, after the match finished 1–1 after extra time.
 However, England lost 3–2 after missing their last three penalties.

 2022 FIFA World Cup

 Pickford was selected for England's 26-man squad on 10 November 2022 for the 2022 FIFA World Cup.
 He played in every minute of England's campaign and kept three clean sheets.
 The first two were in the group stage games against the USA (0–0) and Wales (3–0), as England topped Group B. He also kept out Senegal in England's 3–0 Round of 16 win.
 Pickford won his 50th cap in England's quarter-final defeat to France.

+Euro 2024

+On 6 June 2024, Pickford was named in England's squad for UEFA Euro 2024.
+He started the team's opening match of the tournament against Serbia, keeping a clean sheet in the 1–0 win to record his tenth shutout for England in a major international tournament, equaling Peter Shilton's record.
+On 25 June, he became the outright record holder with his eleventh clean sheet in the 0–0 draw against Slovenia.

+After the Euro 2024 quarter-final against Switzerland went to a penalty shootout, Pickford saved the first kick from Manuel Akanji, the only unsuccessful kick of the shootout as England won 5–3.